ant-design/ant-design-pro-site/docs/css.en-US.md

 Here I need to bring in styles to append to the className.
 The reason we need to `import styles from 'index.css';` is because we have `CSS Modules` enabled to solve the naming problem.

-> We don't recommend writing css for simple styles in practice, we recommend using template components for development, or writing in-line css directly. css doesn't have good dependencies, and many projects have redundant css, but are afraid to remove it.
+> We don't recommend writing css for easy styles in practice, we recommend using template components for development, or writing in-line css directly. css doesn't have good dependencies, and many projects have redundant css, but are afraid to remove it.